Braeburn develops next generation therapies for opioid use disorder and for chronic pain with individualized dosing regimens and delivery options.

 FluidCrystal® Injection Technology

 The proprietary FluidCrystal® delivery system used in the subcutaneous injection of CAM2038 includes a lipid-based liquid with a dissolved active ingredient.
-Upon injection and contact with fluids in the tissue, the lipid solution transforms into a crystalline gel, which effectively encapsulates the active ingredient, allowing for a slow release of the drug over time.
+Upon injection and contact with fluids in the tissue, the lipid solution transforms into a crystalline gel, which encapsulates the active ingredient, allowing for a slow release of the drug over time.

 Braeburn is committed to supporting independent scientific research and independent medical education for the advancement of medical and scientific understanding in our therapeutic areas of interest.